 Unless the State of California is able to prove each and every element of the criminal offense with which the defendant is charged beyond a reasonable doubt, the defendant should be acquitted.
 Sometimes doubt may be raised by attacking the credibility of the prosecution’s witnesses or arguing that evidence to support a certain element of the crime is flimsy.
 Even if a charge is not dropped outright, it may be useful to work out a favorable plea agreement with the State’s attorney – a deal in which both sides agree to a compromise.
 The defendant may plead to a reduced charge, or the State may agree to a reduced sentence.Seek Guidance from a Domestic Violence Attorney in Riverside County or San Bernardino

 A criminal conviction for domestic violence may affect not only the defendant’s relationship with a significant other and any children but also their ability to find work in certain fields, and it may result in the embarrassment of needing to check the “yes” box on applications inquiring about a past criminal history.
-To talk to knowledgeable San Bernardino and Riverside County domestic violence lawyer Gregory H. Comings about ways that you may be able to defend yourself against pending charges, call us at 951-686-3457 or contact us online and ask for a free appointment to discuss your case.
+To talk to knowledgeable San Bernardino and Riverside County domestic violence lawyer Gregory H. Comings about ways that you may be able to defend yourself against pending charges, call us at 951-686-3457 or contact us online and ask for an appointment to discuss your case.
 He also represents people who need a drug crime lawyer or assistance in fighting charges of sex crimes, white collar offenses, or violent crimes outside the domestic violence context.